aws-containers/ecsworkshop/content/blue_green_deployments/blue_deployment.md

 ![blue-deployment](/images/blue-green-deployment-1.png)

-* Now it's time to setup a git repository in CodeCommit for the Green deployment
+* Now it's time to update the CodeCommit repository for the green deployment